Reaching out for help and support isn’t easy to do because that means acknowledging you have a PROBLEM.

 Comfort zones are cozy places because they are FAMILIAR.

 Even when a comfort zone becomes extremely uncomfortable it is what you know.
 So, you stay there, safely tucked up on the sofa that is your suffering.
+Be a part of our couple coaching in Brisbane.

 It sounds like a sucky scenario.